nsijwali/google-clone-reactjs/README.md

 ## use your own API_KEY and CONTEXT_KEY and keep it private.
 Never share it.

 ## you only get 100 searches hit free per day.
-Use dummy JSON for tsting or debugging.
+Use dummy JSON for testing or debugging.
 Refer /response.js

 ## Available Scripts